Optimal Decision Rules when Payoffs are Partially Identified: Treatment Assignment

-{\bf The Treatment Assignment Problem.} Consider a social planner who is choosing whether or not to introduce a treatment in a target population.
-For concreteness, suppose that the the social planner does not know the target population's average treatment effect (ATE) but, as in \cite{Manski2020Meta} and \citeauthor{IK} (\citeyear{IK}, hereafter IK), they observe a meta-analysis consisting of estimates $\hat{P}_k$ of the ATE $P_k$ in several related populations $k=1,\ldots,K$, their standard errors $s_k$, characteristics $x_k$ of the related populations, and characteristics $x_0$ of the target population.
-The $P_k$ parameters may be used to construct bounds on the ATE of the target population, which we denote by $\theta:= \E[Y]$.
-Here $Y$ is the treatment effect associated with an individual and defined as $Y := Y_1 - Y_0$, where $Y_1$ is the outcome under treatment and $Y_0$ the outcome in the absence of treatment.
+Suppose a social planner is choosing whether or not to introduce a treatment in a target population.
+The social planner does not know the target population's ATE, defined as $\theta = \mathbb{E}[Y]$, where $Y:=Y_1-Y_0$ is the treatment effect associated with any individual, $Y_1$ is the outcome under treatment and $Y_0$ the outcome in the absence of treatment.
+Instead, the social planner observes a meta-analysis consisting of estimates $\hat{\mu}_k$ of the ATE $\mu_k$ in several related populations $k=1,\ldots,K$, their standard errors $s_k$, characteristics $x_k$ of the related populations, and characteristics $x_0$ of the target population.

-As an empirical illustration, we revisit Example~2 of IK.
+For concreteness, we revisit Example~2 of \cite{IK}.
 The authors consider a subset of $K = 14$ studies form the database of \cite{CardKluveWeber2017}, each of which is an RCT looking at the impact of job training programs on employment.
 Studies are implemented in a number of different countries and in groups that differ by characteristics $x_k$ consisting of gender (males, females, or both), age (youths, adults, or both), OECD membership status, GDP growth (standardized) and unemployment (standardized).
 We consider the hypothetical question of whether to roll out a job-training program in two populations: German male youths in 2010 and German female youths in 2010 (with GDP growth of 3.48\% and an unemployment rate of 9.45\%).